thisismypassport/shrinko8/README.md

 However, it is also possible to override the label from a custom 128x128 screenshot via `--label <path>` and the title via `--title "some title"`

+In addition, since pico8 supports reading carts regardless of if they look like pico8 carts, you can specify a custom template image (overriding [template.png](https://github.com/thisismypassport/shrinko8/blob/main/template.png)) via `--template-image <path>` (and optionally `--template-only` to avoid adding the label and title on top of it).
+However, this feature should be used in moderation.

 ## Merging multiple carts into one

 You can tell Shrinko8 to merge specific sections from other carts into the input cart using `--merge path sections [format]`.